 In some products, your device will be enclosed in a case, and dissipating heat is a little more difficult.
 You need to cool your device for performance and reliability, but you need to do so safely and not sour the user experience with your product.
 You might need a more complex study in the case of an enclosure.
-Aavid Engineers are well-versed in studying thermal transfer within enclosures and can help your out.
-Reach out to Aavid Design if you're in need of more help.
+Boyd Engineers are well-versed in studying thermal transfer within enclosures and can help you out.
+Reach out to our design engineers if you're in need of more help.

 While you're suffering in the heat this summer, remember how our products might make our users suffer.
 Take some time with a nice cool beverage and think of how you can keep your electronics devices cool, too.Need help with reducing touch temperatures?
 Contact our engineering team and we can help you out!